-Mrs. Watanabe's Giant Nest Egg Household investors in Japan are sitting on USD \$7 trillion in cash. al
+Mrs. Watanabe's Giant Nest Egg

-Household investors in Japan are sitting on USD \$7 trillion in cash, about \$1 trillion more than the estimated cash holdings of American households, despite having more than 3x the population.
+Household investors in Japan are sitting on USD \$7 trillion in cash, about \$1 trillion more than the estimated cash holdings of American households, despite the U.S. having more than 3x the population.
 Compared to even conservative, cash hoarding Europeans, Japanese households appear exceptionally frugal (see Chart 14).
 While equities have seen steady inflows over the past decade, Japanese households have also continued to add to their cash pile, albeit at a slightly slower rate (see Chart 15).
-But 2023 was the first year where the percentage of cash holdings shrunk by more than can be explained by simple market returns, portending a potential turning point in Japanese households' risk appetite.